CluedIn-io/CluedIn.Documentation/docs/050-preparation/enricher/020-add-enricher.md

 - Inactivate the enricher if you no longer need it.

 - Manage users who have access to the data coming through the enricher.
-For more details, see [Permissions](/administration/permissions).
+For more details, see [Data access](/administration/user-access/data-access).

 ## Trigger enrichment